keithalewis/papers/capm/ep.md

 be preferred?
 This is a fundamental problem in finance that has no definitive solution except in the case one investment always returns more than the other.
-In 1952 Markowitz introduced the following criterion for risk vs. return in portfolio selection to provide a rigourous approach to diversification: if two portfolios have the same expected realized return then prefer the one with smaller variance.
+In 1952 Markowitz[@Mar52] and Roy[@Roy52] introduced the following criterion for risk vs. return in portfolio selection: if two portfolios have the same expected realized return then prefer the one with smaller variance.
-An _efficient portfolio_ has the least variance among all porfolios having the same expected realized return.
+An _efficient portfolio_ has the least variance among all portfolios having the same expected realized return.

 In the one-period model every efficient portfolio belongs to a two-dimensional